JanssenProject/jans/docs/README.md

 - **Delete scripts**

-To delete a custom scripts, you need an `inum` of a custom script that you want to delete.
+To delete a custom script, you need an `inum` of a custom script that you want to delete.
 It will ask for confirmation when you enter `inum`, simply enter `yes/y` to delete it otherwise enter `no/n` to cancel the operation.

 ### LDAP Configuration

-Using Janssen CLI, Following list of actions can be performed in LDAP.
+Using Janssen CLI, the Following list of actions can be performed in LDAP.
 ```text
 Database - LDAP configuration
 -----------------------------